bytecodealliance/ComponentizeJS/README.md

 Establishing this initial prototype as a singular flexible engine foundation that can be turned into a shared library is therefore the focus for this project.

+### Weval AOT Compilation

+Note: unfortunately Weval AOT Compilation is disabled for the time being, due to incompatibilities with newer versions of the LLVM toolchain used to compile StarlingMonkey.
+See [this](https://bytecodealliance.zulipchat.com/#narrow/channel/459697-StarlingMonkey/topic/Updating.20Gecko.20version/near/527089464) and the following messages for details.

 ## Platform APIs

 The following APIs are available: